techidaily/site-facebook/source/_posts/discover-the-magic-of-saturday-and-sunday-malls-at-fb.md

 ## Shoppable Live Videos From Popular Brands

  Facebook has announced the launch of Live Shopping Fridays.
-According to a post on the[Facebook Newsroom](https://about.fb.com/news/2021/05/introducing-your-new-favorite-way-to-shop-live-shopping-fridays/) , every Friday starting from May 21 through July 16, 2021, you'll be able to watch live videos of some of the biggest brands showcasing their products.
+According to a post on the [Facebook Newsroom](https://about.fb.com/news/2021/05/introducing-your-new-favorite-way-to-shop-live-shopping-fridays/) , every Friday starting from May 21 through July 16, 2021, you'll be able to watch live videos of some of the biggest brands showcasing their products.

  Related:[Facebook Launches a Dedicated Shopping Section on Mobile](https://www.makeuseof.com/facebook-launches-shopping-section-on-mobile/)